 Pastina soup is a traditional Italian peasant dish (cucina povera) which truly almost makes something out of nothing.
-The most minimal ingredients come together to make a delicious soup both children and adults will love.
+The most minimal ingredients come together in this pastina recipe to make a delicious soup both children and adults will love.

 As an Amazon Associate I earn from qualifying purchases.

 The funny part is that it should probably be called “easy soup” as it’s super easy to make, but isn’t the quickest soup we make.
-Don’t get me wrong, it will be ready to eat in 20 to 30 minutes, depending on how you make it, but you honestly won’t need many ingredients.
+It will be ready to eat in 20 to 30 minutes, depending on how you make it, but you honestly won’t need many ingredients.

 My goddaughter, Delaney, who some of you will know if you follow me on Instagram or Facebook, absolutely adores this soup (as do most children!)
 Want to entice them even more?
 Use alphabet pastina, if you can find it.